StollerSystem/Currency_Exchanger/README.md

 ## Setup/Installation Requirements

-* Clone this project using the 'git clone' command in terminal/command line.
+* Clone this project using the 'git clone' command in your terminal/command line.
 * Navigate to the cloned folder in your terminal and run 'npm install'  to download all dependencies for the webpack environment.
 * Open the cloned folder in a text editor of your choice.
 * Create an '.env' FILE in your project root directory.